Belvoir Park Golf Course

 Belvoir Park Golf Club was established in South Belfast during 1927, and set in some 163 acres of delightful parkland, once the childhood home of the Duke of Wellington.
 The course was designed by the famed course architect Harry S. Colt who also designed world famous golf courses such as Pine Valley, Royal County Down, Royal Dublin, Royal Portrush, Royal Lytham & St Annes, Castle Golf Club, and Wentworth.
 Some of the holes at Belvoir echo Pine Valley and Wentworth, and indeed Belvoir was once dubbed “the Wentworth of Ireland” by none other than world-famous golfer Christy O’Connor Senior.
 Across its 91 years, as well as producing a fabulous test of golf, Belvoir has been recognized for the warm and friendly Golf Club environment it provides for men, ladies, seniors and juniors.

 Belvoir Park Golf Club has been given the accolade of “The Best Parkland Course in Ulster” and remains one of the premier parkland courses in the whole of Ireland.
-Belvoir hosted the Ulster Professional Championship in 1930, won by Joe McCartney; the Irish Open in 1949, won by Harry Bradshaw by one shot over the USA favourite Bobby Locke; and the Irish Open in 1953 won by Scotsman Eric Brown.
+Belvoir hosted the Ulster Professional Championship in 1930, won by Joe McCartney; the Irish Open in 1949, won by Harry Bradshaw by one shot over the South African favourite Bobby Locke; and the Irish Open in 1953 won by Scotsman Eric Brown.
 1949 Irish Open winner Harry Bradshaw stated afterwards that “Belvoir was the best inland course I have ever played”.

 Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; and the Senior Ladies’ Irish Open Amateur Championship in 2017.